River On The Way To Mount Kailash

 In the early morning, start by driving from Kathmandu to Syabrubesi village.
 The drive continues on the newly constructed road linking Nepal with Tibet via Rasuwa-Gadhi (1,800m / 15 km /.

-It will take one hour from Syabrubesi), to reach the border, received by our Tibetan guide and drivers.
+It will take 1 hour to reach the border from Syabrubesi, where we will be met by our Tibetan guide and drivers.

-After completing passport formalities on both Nepal / Tibet sides, a short drive takes you into Tibet soil at Kyirong for a first overnight stop in Tibet, accommodation in a hotel close to Ganesh and Langtang Himal that borders Nepal and Tibet.
+After completing passport formalities on both the Nepal / Tibet sides, a short drive takes you into Tibetan soil at Kyirong for a first overnight stop in Tibet, with accommodation in a Hotel close to Ganesh and Langtang Himal, which borders Nepal and Tibet.

 Around Kyirong